GoogleCloudPlatform/professional-services/tools/dataflow-throttling/README.md

 * Alternatively to run  on your machine set up a service account.
 		In GCP console, in navigation menu go to IAM & Admin and click on service accounts.
 		Create a service account and for the role select Dataflow worker.
-		Create a key and download to your machine.
+		Create a key and download it to your machine.
-		Export it to environment variable GOOGLE_APPLICATION_CREDENTIALS.
+		Export the path to environment variable GOOGLE_APPLICATION_CREDENTIALS.
 * Create a cloud storage bucket where input and output objects can be stored.
 * Clone the repository.
 * See the following Maven command to run the Dataflow pipeline.